shawenyao/jekyll-now/_posts/2019-06-16-To-Cross-or-Not-to-Cross.md

   <img src="https://shawenyao.github.io/R/output/to_cross_or_not_to_cross/plot2.svg" />
 </div>

 Why?
 Because red and green lights aren't evenly distributed.
-Usually, the main roads will get a bigger share of green signal, while the minor ones will get more red.
+Usually, the main roads have a bigger share of green signal, while the minor ones have more red.

+So how do you make sure you always end up in point D?
+In order to achieve this, does it make sense to wait for a few seconds in one or more of the preceding crossroads?